Norcross Dangerous Drugs Lawyer

 While the FDA regulates pharmaceuticals, they do not perform their own testing into a medication’s safety.
 Instead, the FDA typically relies on the manufacturer’s test results when deciding to approve or deny a medication.
 However, drug companies are often more concerned with making a profit than they are with patient health, so it is not uncommon for pharmaceutical companies to hide negative test results or alter their findings to get a medication approved quickly.

 Every year, the FDA recalls hundreds of previously approved medications and devices that new evidence shows are unsafe.
-Victims who have suffered injuries due to a recalled drug should get in touch with a Norcross dangerous drug attorney to find out more about the options available to them.
+Victims who have suffered injuries due to a dangerous drug in Norcross should get in touch with a skilled attorney to find out more about the options available to them.

 Lawsuits against a drug manufacturer in Georgia generally proceed under one of a few specific legal theories.
 A qualified dangerous medication lawyer in Norcross could help a plaintiff identify which theories may be applicable in their particular circumstances.